-CO1: Students will get to know importance about business accounting II and learn how to make profit & loss a/c and balance sheet as per schedule III.
+[CO.1].
+Know importance about business accounting II and learn how to make profit & loss a/c and balance sheet as per schedule III.

-CO2: Students will learn all the nuances of shares and learn how to solve practical problems of shares.
+[CO.2].
+Learn all the nuances of shares and learn how to solve practical problems of shares.

-CO3: Students will learn about goodwill and learn how to solve practical problems of goodwill.
+[CO.3].
+Gain information about goodwill and learn how to solve practical problems of goodwill.

-CO4: Students will understand the basic concept of debentures and learn how to solve numerical problem of issue of debenture and redemption of debenture.
+[CO.4].
+Understand the basic concept of debentures and learn how to solve numerical problem of issue of debenture and redemption of debenture.

-CO5: Students will learn how the final accounts are prepared for non-profit organizations.
+[CO.5].
+Learn how the final accounts are prepared for non-profit organizations.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative)

 Assignment + Attendance 10 (5+5)

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

-Attendance (Formative) student to be qualified for tal ance is required to be maintained by a king up the End Semester examination. es all types of leaves including medical
+Attendance (Formative) student to be qualified for tal ince is required to be maintained by a king up the End Semester examination. es all types of leaves including medical

-D. SYLLABUS: Financial Statements of Corporate Entities: Why Business Accounting II, Objectives & Learning Outcome, Statutory requirement for preparation of financial statements, Format for Preparation of Statement of Profit and Loss, Format for Preparation of Balance Sheet as per Schedule III, Evaluation Assignment - 1Prepare the financial statements of any listed company with the help of accounting information obtained from its annual report, Accounting for Shares: Basic concepts of shares, Types of shares, Difference between equity and preference shares, Types of share capital, Journal entries for Issue (par & premium), calls in arrears, calls in advance - along with short practical problems, Pro-rata allotment of shares - along with short practical problems Forfeiture & Re-issue of shares - along with short practical, Valuation of Goodwill: Need and importance - as per AS-26 for Valuation of Goodwill, Various Methods of calculation of goodwill (Normal, Average & Super profits method, Capitalization method, Simple problems based on above methods, Accounting for Debentures: Meaning of Debenture, Types of Debenture, Difference between Debentures and Shares, Issue of Debentures - Journal entries for issue of debentures, practical problems, Redemption debentures, Methods of redemption, statutory provisions & Journal entries, Simple problems based on above topics, Accounting for Non-Profit Organizations: Meaning of Non Profit Organizations (NPO), Nature of activities undertaken by NPO, Capital and Revenue items, Format of Receipts and Payments account; Income & Expenditure account; Balance Sheet, Principles of identification and treatment of various items, Simple problems based on preparation of Income & Expenditure and Balance, Sheet from Receipts and Payment account, Evaluation Assignment -2: Prepare the format of Receipt & Payments accounts, Income & Expenditure account and Balance Sheet as applicable for non-trading organizations.
+D. SYLLABUS: Financial Statements of Corporate Entities: Why Business Accounting II, Objectives & Learning Outcome, Statutory requirement for preparation of financial statements, Format for Preparation of Statement of Profit and Loss, Format for Preparation of Balance Sheet as per Schedule III, Evaluation Assignment - 1Prepare the financial statements of any listed company with the help of accounting information obtained from its annual report , Accounting for Shares: Basic concepts of shares, Types of shares, Difference between equity and preference shares, Types of share capital, Journal entries for Issue (par & premium), calls in arrears, calls in advance - along with short practical problems, Pro-rata allotment of shares - along with short practical problems Forfeiture & Re-issue of shares - along with short practical, Valuation of Goodwill : Need and importance - as per AS-26 for Valuation of Goodwill, Various Methods of calculation of goodwill (Normal, Average & Super profits method, Capitalization method, Simple problems based on above methods, Accounting for Debentures : Meaning of Debenture, Types of Debenture, Difference between Debentures and Shares, Issue of Debentures - Journal entries for issue of debentures, practical problems, Redemption debentures, Methods of redemption, statutory provisions &Journal entries ,Simple problems based on above topics, Accounting for Non-Profit Organizations: Meaning of Non Profit Organizations (NPO), Nature of activities undertaken by NPO, Capital and Revenue items, Format of Receipts and Payments account; Income & Expenditure account; Balance Sheet, Principles of identification and treatment of various items, Simple problems based on preparation of Income & Expenditure and Balance, Sheet from Receipts and Payment account, Evaluation Assignment -2: Prepare the format of Receipt & Payments accounts, Income & Expenditure account and Balance Sheet as applicable for non-trading organizations.